 Gee disguises himself as a human.
 He takes on a human form and dresses accordingly.
 Later, when the camp is attacked Gee helps to defend it.
 He disables several attackers permanently but is badly damaged.
 A Hunter has only limited self-repair capabilities.
 So he cannot recover on his own.
 Neither can the humans help him lacking sophisticated autofabs.

 In addition, his energy supply is exhausted after the fight.
 It cannot be charged at the power source in the camp because his interfaces have been destroyed.
 Gee desperately asks to be taken to a nano service station.
 The group leadership refuses.
 They are afraid, that his decision to defect might be overwritten by a general overhaul.
-With all his information about the human resistance, they see it as security risk.
+With all his information about the human resistance, they see it as a security risk.

 In defiance of the leaderships order, IT-Op David Garcia takes the nano to a remote service station to "heal" it.
 Surprisingly, Gee returns to the human camp a week later.
 He has learned about plans for an imminent attack.
 Again, the question arises as to whether the information can be trusted.
 Garcia can use Gee's service log to prove that Gee stopped his repair prematurely to warn his human friends.
 By leaving early, Gee also avoided a reprogramming.
 Just in time the group's leadership follows Gee's advice.
-The humans are able fight back the attack.
+The humans are able to fight back the attack.

 Afterwards Gee stays with his humans.
 He takes part in many successful operations saving countless human lives over time.
-But in case of failures his loyalty is questioned again and again.
+But in case of failures his loyalty is questioned time and again.
 One day Gee misinterprets the status updates of an enemy scout.
 He misses a patrol.
 This puts a task force of human fighters in danger of being discovered.
 Gee tries to make up for his mistake by distracting the patrol.
 The two nanos, a Predator (type: Nend Plok Evac, coalition code: KNP77 or Predator-77) and a Hunter, like himself, taking Gee for a human chase and catch him.
 Then they discover his true nature.
 The Hunter of the patrol refuses to fight against Gee, but he does not want to fight his Predator partner either.
 Interpreting this as treason the Predator turns against his Hunter.
 Gee tries to help.

 Hunters are primarily reconnaissance and support units while Predators are optimized for combat.
 Two Hunters might have been able to overwhelm a sole Predator, but Gee still suffers from an incomplete repair and the other Hunter is too hesitant.
 So eventually the Predator destroys both.
 In the meantime the group of human fighters has reached a safe zone.